 Additionally, be sure to pack some snacks that aren’t too light.
 If you’re on a tight schedule, you may not have time to have as big a meal as you’d like.
 As you’ll be drinking, it’s important to keep a base of food in your stomach to slow the absorption of alcohol.

 Bringing Wine Home with You

 Some people are going to disagree with me on this.
 Many travelers prefer to be “unplugged” from their digital lives that they’re so consumed by at home.
 If that’s you, ignore this tip.
 However, I do advise having some form of connectivity when traveling, especially abroad.
 Having a GPS and or a general, interactive map can be invaluable to saving you both time and money as you navigate a foreign region.
-In addition, you may get to a point where you don’t know where to eat, or you get a flat tire, or you run out of gas (which happened to me in British Columbia recently).
-Save yourself that hassle and have some form of emergency contact.
+Also, you may get to a point where you don’t know where to eat, or you get a flat tire, or you run out of gas (which happened to me in British Columbia recently).
+Save yourself that hassle and have some form of an emergency contact.
 Many carriers, such as Verizon, now offer pretty great deals on getting service abroad.
 For as little as $10 a day in Europe ($2 / day in Canada), I was able to have access to 8 Gigs of data throughout my entire trip.

 Questions?
 Ask away in the comment section below!
-We’re here to help make your wine tasting vacation experience the best it can possibly be.
+We’re here to help make your wine tasting vacation experience the best it can be.